hiromichinomata/sGMRFmix/README.md

 -   Labeled test data that contains anomalies to tuning the hyperparameter `rho`.

-The package provides functions to generate synthetic data.
+The package provides several functions to generate synthetic data.

 ``` r
 set.seed(314)